varunpvk/Checkout.PaymentGateway/Readme.md

     - SQL Server: Checkout Merchant DB & PaymentsDB.
 Former works in the context of Checkout API and the latter works in the context of MockBank API

-    - Docker: SQL Server DBs and MockBank and Payment Gateway can be containerised and run from docker enginer.
+    - Docker: SQL Server DBs and MockBank and Payment Gateway can be containerised and run from docker engine.

 ## Design

+### HLD

 ![HLD](/Design/HLD.png)

+### LLD

+Design Patterns

+.
+Onion Layout for CheckoutMerchant.API

+.
+Repository pattern for CRUD operations with SQL Server DB

+.
+Dependancy Injection

+.
+Fluent Validations

-## Workflow
+### Workflow

 Certain part of the design is inspired from [OpenBanking API Spec](https://openbankinguk.github.io/read-write-api-site3/v3.1.10/references/usage-examples/domestic-payments-usage-examples.html#sequence-diagram)